peytonshow/MC-Long-Run/readme.md

 * Villager Guards attack creepers (This is going to turn out horribly, but so many already creepers spawn on blood moons they'll probably die to them after the other mobs are dead anyways, since the guards just otherwise stand there.
 Explosives in general just tend to really fuck them up.
 Test!!)
 * Villagers have a 'Cycle Trades' button, which goes away after one trade.
 D
 * Snow Golem's snowballs cause damage.
 D
-* Added the ability to kidnap small children with Supplementaries Cages
+* Added the ability to kidnap small children with Supplementaries Cages.

 TAGS
 * Added Golden Spear to quarks Gold fortune/looting buff.
 D

 RESOURCE PACK & LANG
 * Added translation keys for Poor/Normal Energy Drink Bongs.
 D
-* Serene Seasons 'Growing Seasons' -> 'Best Growing Seasons' (All crops are still growable, but their speed is determined by the season)
+* Serene Seasons 'Growing Seasons' -> 'Best Growing Seasons' (All crops are still growable, but their speed is determined by the season.
+This change was to reflect that fact) D
 * Renamed Refurbished Furniture's Wrench to 'Multi-Tool'.
 D
 * Renamed Blast Furnace to Kiln.
 D
 * Replaced Poppies with Roses, and Blue Orchids with Cyan Roses.
 D